 As a closed basin occupying the lowest terrestrial depression on the planet, the Dead Sea’s unique characteristics—prodigious sunshine but reduced UV radiation, waters concentrated with natural minerals—explain much of its appeal.
 They also create an extreme environment of the sort that precludes most organisms from prospering in these waters: The Dead Sea gets its name because only a few hardy life forms, mainly specially evolved bacteria and algae, can survive here.

 That environment demands a little caution on the part of sunbathers and swimmers.
 Let’s take a look at some of the simple issues you want to be aware of in order to stay happy and comfortable along the Dead Sea’s shores and out on its balmy surface.

-When first entering the Dead Sea, give yourself some time to get used to the odd (and pleasurable) feeling: Really, you’re not swimming per say, but rather floating, and that can take awhile to adjust to.
+When first entering the Dead Sea, give yourself some time to get used to the odd (and pleasurable) feeling: Really, you’re not swimming per se, but rather floating, and that can take a while to adjust to.
 Find a comfortable rafting-on-your-back position, and keep an eye on your balance.
 If you feel dizzy or otherwise uncomfortable, don’t push your limits: Head for shore.

 Beat the Heat